 Difficulty: Easy

-The Wye Valley Greenway is suitable for both hikers and cyclists, but cyclists will need their own wheels as there aren’t any bike hire facilities in Tintern village.
-There are occasional views of Tintern Abbey over the trees, as well as views of the Wye Valley and old railway building ruins.
+The Wye Valley Greenway is suitable for hiking and cycling, but cyclists will need their own wheels as there aren’t any bike hire facilities in Tintern village.

 The route